International Symposium on Forecasting Explores M4 Competition Findings and their Applicability to Business

 The function and scope of contemporary M-Competitions are characteristic of a cross-disciplinary approach to research embraced by the Institute For the Future at UNIC, which itself was founded to explore the hypothesis that exponential technologies will cause societal change over the coming decades.
 The findings of the M4 Competition, together with papers describing the winning methods and related information are being published in a special issue of the International Journal of Forecasting (also founded by professor Makridakis in 1985).

-The upcoming M5 will go further than previous competitions, to include explanatory and exogenous variables, as well as hierarchical, high-frequency, daily data for predictions for intermittent demand and the sales of firms such as supermarkets.
+The new M5 competition will go further than previous ones, to include explanatory and exogenous variables, as well as hierarchical, high-frequency, daily data for predictions for intermittent demand and the sales of firms like supermarkets.
 Given the standing of M-Competitions in the Forecasting community, and their significant contributions throughout the years, fundamentally changing the field, the M5 – which is on track to launch in 2020 – is expected to be the largest global competition of its kind and an undeniable focal point for future international forecasting symposia to further advance the field.